 Superior: Student demonstrates a comprehensive and in-depth understanding of the concepts and processes embodied in the course content.
-Student demonstrates clear evidence of understanding, reasoning, analytical and communication skills as they apply to specified learning tasks and class discussions.
-Student ranks in the 90-100% range in tests, quizzes, performance assessments, projects and final examinations.
+Students demonstrate clear evidence of understanding, reasoning, analytical and communication skills as they apply to specific learning tasks and class discussions.
+Student ranks in the 90- 100% range in tests, quizzes, performance assessments, projects and final examinations.